Perfume: The Story of a Murderer (film): Filming

 Although the filmmakers needed an 18th-century French setting, shooting the film in its original setting of Paris was unlikely due to the extensive modernization of the city in the 19th century.
-Croatia was initially considered as an alternative because of its earthy scenery and pristine old-world towns, but even though the price was right, the distance between locations proved to be disadvantageous.
-In the end, the filmmakers opted to shoot most of the film in Catalonia, Spain which, although more expensive than Croatia, offered locations which were closer to each other.
+Croatia was initially considered as an alternative because of its earthy scenery and pristine old-world towns, but although the price was right, the distance between locations proved to be disadvantageous.
+In the end, the filmmakers opted to shoot most of the film in Catalonia, Spain, which, although more expensive than Croatia, offered locations that were closer to each other.

-Principal photography began on July 12, 2005 at Rolling Thunder Skate Park. and concluded on October 16, 2005.
-The first fifteen days was spent entirely on the largest stage of Bavaria Film Studios in Munich, shooting the scenes between Baldini and Grenouille in the former's workshop.
-All of the scenes with Hoffman were completed within the first eleven days.
+Principal photography began July 12, 2005, and concluded October 16, 2005.
+The first fifteen days were spent entirely on the largest stage of Bavaria Film Studios in Munich, shooting the scenes between Baldini and Grenouille in the former's workshop.
+All the scenes with Hoffman were completed within the first eleven days.

 Most of the remaining scenes were shot in Catalonia, Spain, specifically in Barcelona, Girona and Figueres.
 The streets of Barcelona stood in for those of Paris.
 El Barri Gòtic (the Gothic Quarter), part of Barcelona's historic town center, was converted into a Parisian fish market.
 Poble Espanyol, an open-air museum in Barcelona, was the location for the climactic orgy scene.
 To create an authentic dirty look, the film's crew included a "dirt unit" of about 60 people whose job was to distribute detritus over the city.
 Two and a half tons of fish and one ton of meat was dispersed in El Gòtic.
 Several mountain and forest scenes were shot in the environs of Girona.
 The city also provided the location of the home and studio of Madame Arnulfi.
 Sant Ferran Castle in Figueres provided the location for the tannery, the Paris city gates and the dungeon in which Grenouille is imprisoned.
 The cave in which Grenouille discovers he has no scent was also located in Figueres.
-Some landscape shots, including those used as Grasse's lavender fields, were filmed in Provence, France in late June 2005, before principal photography started.
+Some landscape shots, including those used as Grasse's lavender fields, were filmed in Provence, France, in late June 2005, before principal photography started.